shwetaraut794/Excel-DashBoard/README.md

 # Excel-DashBoard
 Telecom Customer Dataset

-Did initial data cleansing in order to start with data analysis.
-Performed data analysis with the help of pivot tables, pivot charts and graphs.
+Performed advanced excel functions to cleanse data and visualize it with the help of pivot tables, charts & graphs to see patterns and trends in data.

+Pivot tables are powerfool tools to summerize and analyze data to observe patterns and trends in it.